Our.vision.header Upscale

 Matt is a Professor at the Queensland University of Technology Centre for Robotics where he leads the Marine Robotics Lab, and is a chief investigator in the ARC Special Research Initiative Securing Antarctica’s Environmental Future (SAEF).

-Dr. Kátya Abrantes is a member of the Biopixel Oceans Foundation Scientific Committee and a Research Fellow at James Cook University.
+Dr. Kátya Abrantes is a member of the Biopixel Oceans Foundation Scientific Committee.
 Originally from Mozambique, Kátya has >20 years’ experience working in the marine environment, including 13 years on shark and ray research.
 With experience both in Australia and overseas (East Africa, the Pacific), Kátya’s main area of expertise is stable isotope analysis, a technique she uses along with tracking to study trophic ecology (who eats who) and animal movement (e.g. migration patterns, habitat use, identification of critical habitats for fisheries species).

 Kátya has also worked on the impacts of tourism and other human activities on shark behaviour, bycatch reduction (using electric field deterrents), the identification and quantification of impacts of different human activities on aquatic food webs

-Dr. Christine Dudgeon is Senior Researcher with Biopixel Oceans Foundation and the University of the Sunshine Coast.
+Dr. Christine Dudgeon is Senior Researcher with Biopixel Oceans Foundation.
 She is globally recognised for her research on the ecology and evolution of marine animals, particularly sharks and rays.
 Her PhD thesis focused on the ecology of the leopard sharks Stegostoma tigrinum and she remains the world expert on this species.
-She has worked across taxa including sharks and rays, marine mammals, bony fishes, corals and sea birds, to address fundamental questions regarding the origins and maintenance of biodiversity and applications to wildlife management.
+She has worked across taxa including sharks and rays, marine mammals, bony fishes, corals and seabirds, to address fundamental questions regarding the origins and maintenance of biodiversity and applications to wildlife management.

-Her current projects include a world first conservation initiative – the StAR Project – which focuses on restoring depleted populations of sharks and rays in the wild with captive born animals.
+Her current projects include a world-first conservation initiative – the StAR Project (powered by ReShark) – which focuses on restoring depleted populations of sharks and rays in the wild with captive-born animals.
 This is a large global collaboration, with the first stage restoring leopard shark populations in eastern Indonesia.
-She is the Co-vice chair for the Oceania region of the IUCN Shark Specialist Group.
+She serves on the StAR Steering Committee and is Co-Chair of the StAR Project Research Working Group.
+She is the Co-Vice Chair for the Oceania region of the IUCN Shark Specialist Group.

 Nicolas is a joint postdoctoral research fellow with James Cook University.
 His PhD thesis was on the movement drivers of large sharks including great hammerheads and bull sharks, trying to determine how climate change, prey dynamics and genetics determine habitat use and movement patterns along Australia’s east coast.